johnlamb/LambBT/README.md

 To also generate the case files, use the full:
 `ergogen . && for i in output/cases/*.jscad; do npx @jscad/cli@1 "$i" -of stla ; done`

+## Firmware
+I use ZMK as firmware.
+You can find tested firmware and an initial keymap in the [lambbt_zmk repo](https://github.com/johnlamb/lambbt_zmk).